emma-sax4/emmasax4.info/README.md

 Let's talk about the `tags`.
 The tags determine how we want to categorize each post.
 If there's no categorization of a post (if it's completely random), then there's no need to specify any `tag(s)`, AKA just leave the line completely out of the front matter.
 But, if you think the post is a good contestant for a tag, such as `tag_name` or `another_tag_name` in our example, then add those appropriate tags in a list format.

-For every tag, there needs to be a `<tag-name>.md` file in the `_post_labels/tags/` directory.
+For every tag, there needs to be a `<tag-name>.md` file in the `_post_collections /tags/` directory.
 The general file for this should look like this:
 ```
 ---
 layout: blog